openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_mock/unittest_mock_package_api/unittest_mock_package_classes.md

 public func withDescription(description: String): ArgumentMatcher
 ```

-Functionality: Configures the description information for the argument matcher when it throws an exception.
+Functionality: Configures the description information for the argument matcher when an exception is thrown.

 Parameters: